 1. Website Domain

 My blog is hosted on WordPress, and for the first year or so of my blog, I kept the wordpress.com domain.
 I wanted to make sure I was committed to my blog and eventually wanted to take my blog to the next step.
 Now that I have it, I’m not looking back.
 Buying your own domain shows professionalism and commitment, and when reaching out to advertisers and other bloggers, I believe it gives you an upper hand over those with WordPress and BloggerSpot urls.
-Get a discounted managed personal WordPress plan here.
+Sign up for a free WordPress site here.

 Every day I’m becoming more and more impressed with my iPhone camera. iPhones take incredible photos, and I definitely recommend you utilize your smartphone for blogging purposes.
 At the same time, there’s something to say for a “big girl” camera.
 You have more control of the features, and if you know a thing or two about photography, you can do so much more with a DSLR than a smartphone.
 Shop Nikon cameras here.